delvtech/agent0/docs/source/autoapi/elfpy/utils/time/index.rst

    ..
        !! processed by numpydoc !!

-.. py:function:: yearfrac_as_datetime(start_time: datetime.datetime, yearfrac: float) -> datetime.datetime
+.. py:function:: year_as_datetime(start_time: datetime.datetime, year: float) -> datetime.datetime

-   Returns a yearfrac (e.g. the current market time) in datetime format
+   Returns a year (e.g. the current market time) in datetime format

    :param start_time: Timestamp at which the simulation started
    :type start_time: datetime
-   :param yearfrac: Fraction of a year since start_time to convert into datetime
+   :param year: Fraction of a year since start_time to convert into datetime
-   :type yearfrac: float
+   :type year: float

-   :returns: Timestamp for the provided start_time plus the provided yearfrac
+   :returns: Timestamp for the provided start_time plus the provided year
    :rtype: datetime